 The Monster’s squared-off skull and neck bolts…the Bride’s Nefertiti hair with the streak of white…the Wolf Man’s furry face and fanged underbite…all from Pierce’s original (and copyrighted) designs.
 Pierce was a Greek immigrant (born Janus Piccoula in 1889), and had been working for Universal since the 1910s in a variety of capacities, but by the mid-20s was heading the make-up department after picking up a lot of techniques from Lon Chaney.

 Like most people, the cranky Pierce found himself charmed by Boris Karloff as the two worked on Pierce’s first great creation — Frankenstein’s Monster.
 The original make-up donned by Lugosi in the screen test was a bust, so Pierce went back to the drawing board.
 In the end, Karloff was subjected to an appearance that required over four hours to apply and almost two hours to remove.
 Pierce’s favorite medium was Lon Chaney’s old standby of cotton and/or cheesecloth soaked in collodion.
 Collodion is a (highly flammable) mix of nitrocellulose and alcohol.
 A skilled hand can shape and mold collodion-soaked cotton into realistically hideous facial features, that will harden after sculpting and be a good medium for the application of colored greasepaints.
 Pierce built up the Monster’s brow and flattened skull with layers and layers of this stuff, topped with clamps and bolts attached with spirit gum.
 The greasepaint was then applied to create shadows and contours, and the Monster’s ghastly pallor.
 (Why was the Monster always depicted as Martian green?
 Because after several tests, Pierce discovered a pale green best replicated the gray tone of dead flesh on black & white film.
 Some color photographs taken on the set were published, and the Monster was green in the public’s imagination forever after.)
 Mortician’s wax was applied to his eyelids to deaden his stare.
 Karloff removed his dental bridge to create the Monster’s sunken cheeks.
-He was fitted with steel rods to stiffen his legs and back, a double-quilted jacket with too-short sleeves to create the illusion of great size, and massive asphalt spreader’s boots that weighed thirteen pounds each and made the average-sized Karloff appear well over six feet tall.
-The costume weighed close to fifty pounds, and the intensely physical production (especially where he had to carry Colin Clive slung over his shoulder for take after take) caused the already-lean Karloff to sweat off over twenty pounds, and destroyed what was left of his lower back.
+A thickly-padded jacket with shortened sleeves created the illusion of bulk, aided by massive asphalt spreader’s boots that weighed thirteen pounds each and made the average-sized Karloff appear well over six feet tall.
+The weight of the boots may have been exaggerated by studio publicity, and the claim he had “steel rods” behind his back and legs to stiffen his movements also seems pretty dubious.
+In any case, the costume was quite heavy, and the intensely physical production (especially where he had to carry Colin Clive slung over his shoulder for take after take) caused the already-lean Karloff to sweat off over twenty pounds, and destroyed what was left of his lower back.
 He spent the rest of his life dealing with chronic pain.

 The results were startling enough that Karloff wore a veil as he walked across the lot from his dressing room to the set.
 Co-star Mae Clark was so put off she confessed to Boris she didn’t know if she could get through their scene together in which the Monster menaces Elizabeth in her bedchamber.
 The solution was typical Karloff (who was professional enough to know where Clark’s eyeline was in the shot): “When you turn around, my left arm is up-camera,” he told her.
 “Focus on my little finger — I’ll be wiggling it — and you’ll know it’s just Boris in make-up.”
 One person who wasn’t put off was seven-year-old child actress Marilyn Harris, who played the ill-fated Maria, drowned by the Monster in a lake because he believed the pretty child could float like a flower.
 On the morning the cast and crew were to travel to the location up at Malibou Lake, Karloff was already in full costume…and everyone was trying to avoid sharing an hour-long car ride with the hideous Monster.